JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Types the string given by *cbs* at this selection as if someone typed it.
 This is similar to the underlying **SetText** method, but is sensitive to the Insert/Overtype key state and UI settings like AutoCorrect and smart quotes.

 ```
-FUNCTION CTextRange2.TypeText (BYREF cbs AS CBSTR) AS HRESULT
+FUNCTION TypeText (BYREF cbs AS CBSTR) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->TypeText(m_pTextRange2, cbs))
    RETURN m_Result
 END FUNCTION